caioc2/RSolver/README.md

 Another important parameter is the agent `maximum episode length`.
 We set it to `100` steps per episode.
 It may sounds inefficient to let an agent do 100 steps while it was for example one move away from the solution, but it is really important to explore both bad and good moves, lowering it made the learning slow down.
 Last but not least, the `interval` in which is calculated the statistics and increased (or not) the curriculum has some effects on the result.
 Smaller (50) finishes the curriculum faster but tends to need more moves than larger (500) interval after the same number of iterations.
 This is mostly because the curriculum was increased before the agent truly completing it because of high variance in the statistics used and being stuck in a sub-optimum.

 ### 2x2 Cube

+The following figure shows the effect of different network layouts in the episode length.

 Number of units per layer   |  Number of layers :--------------------------:|:-------------------------: